Development of Rheological Constitutive Modeling Method Using a Sparse Identification Algorithm: A Case Study for

 Figure~\ref{Fig05} shows the performance of the identified approximate CM for oscillatory extensional flows.
 The comparison between the results obtained by the approximate CM and FENE dumbbell model shows that the approximate CM reasonably reproduces the BD simulation results for the FENE dumbbell model.
 While we designed the library matrix with the assistance of the analytical solution of the FENE-P dumbbell model, the time evolutions of the stresses obtained by our approximate model are closer to those of the FENE dumbbell model, rather than those of the FENE-P dumbbell model.
 Figure~\ref{Fig05}(c) shows small deviations in the predictions for the minor stress components (i.e., $\tau_{xx}$ and $\tau_{yy}$).
 These deviations are due to our training algorithm, which is designed to reduce overall error and is more adaptive to the significant stress component.
 An accurate description of small-magnitude stress components related to the linear stress response should be the focus of our future work.

 We also show the performance of the approximate CM on steady uniaxial extensional flows not included in the training data.
-Figure~\ref{Fig06} compares the results obtained by integrating our approximate CM with those from the FENE dumbbell model.
-While the agreement is only fair ($\sim14\%$ deviation at the steady state) at the lower strain rate ($\dot \epsilon = 4$), it becomes good ($\sim1\%$ deviation at the steady state) at the higher strain rate ($\dot \epsilon = 8$).
+Figure~\ref{Fig06} compares the results obtained by integrating our approximate CM with those from the FENE and FENE-P dumbbell models.
+The time evolution of stresses predicted by our approximate model more closely follows that of the FENE dumbbell model than that of the FENE-P model, consistent with the trend shown in Fig.~\ref{Fig05}.
+Comparing the predictions of our model with those of the FENE dumbbell model, while the agreement is only fair ($\sim14\%$ deviation at the steady state) at the lower strain rate ($\dot \epsilon = 4$), it becomes good ($\sim1\%$ deviation at the steady state) at the higher strain rate ($\dot \epsilon = 8$).